tamamo-chan/bigdata-twitter-analysis/README.md

 This will feed data to the website, where you can see the analysis being done.
 In total, you should now have four consoles open and a web browser to check the result.

+10. Run the insight generator by running python spark-sql.py script
+   It will generate the figures in the folder the script is located as a png image files.

 # Credits

 Credits to http://davidiscoding.com/real-time-twitter-sentiment-analysis-pt-1-introduction